onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Physical strength can never permanently withstand the impact of spiritual force." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/415349-physical-strength-can-never-permanently-withstand-the-impact-of-spiritual)

+"Never doubt that a group of people can change the world.
+Indeed that is all that ever has." - Margaret Mead

 > "Men are not prisoners of fate, but only prisoners of their own minds." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/45529-men-are-not-prisoners-of-fate-but-only-prisoners-of)